lilmrmagoo/GBNsystemPY/readme.md

 # GBN SYSTEM Discord Bot

-This is a custome discord bot to allow for creating of characters and gundam like info pages for a discord server.
+This is a custom discord bot for creating characters and gundam like info pages for a discord server.

 current features
 - slash commands